Cole-DeltaSpaceSys/Quaternion-Orientation/README.md

 # state-estimation
-Outputs the XYZ orientation/acceleration, vertical velocity, and position from a BMI088 IMU.
+Outputs the XYZ global orientation from a BMI088 IMU.